 - Admire Vermeer's "Girl with the Pearl Earring".

 - Explore the Peace Palace in The Hague.

 Enjoy the 57min early morning train ride from Amsterdam Central Station to Delft.
 Hop on bus 40 and get off at the Royal Delft stop for a visit to the last remaining Delftware manufacturer (Rotterdamseweg 196, Delft).
-Admire the 17th century hand painted Delft earthenware or pick up a modern version by Dutch designer Marcel Wanders.
+Admire the 17th century hand painted Delft pottery or pick up a modern version by Dutch designer Marcel Wanders.

 Head back to the center of Delft and stroll around the historic inner city.
 A visit to the Royal Tomb in the New Church (Markt 80, Delft) will show you the burial tomb of Willem of Orange (1533-1584) who is considered the founding father of the Netherlands.
 Enjoy a nice lunch at Kleyweg's Stads-Koffyhuis (Oude Delft 133, Delft), during the summer months grab a table on their floating terrace.